jumattos/lsif-util/README.md

 Verifies the following:

-* Vertices properties are correct
+* Vertex properties are correct
-* Edges properties are correct
+* Edge properties are correct
 * Vertices are emitted before connecting edges
 * Vertices are used in at least one edge (except metadata)
 * [WIP] Edges exist only between defined vertices